Jump to Navigation

-New York Accutane Lawyer
+New York City Accutane Lawyer

 What is Accutane?

 Accutane is a medication used to treat severe acne and was initially approved by the U.S. Food & Drug Administration (FDA) in May 1982.
 However, there have been many recent reports of dangerous side effects linked to the use of Accutane, including suicide, depression, severe birth defects, and damage to the liver, kidneys, and colon.
 Have you or a loved one suffered from severe side effects of Accutane?
-A New York Accutane lawyer can help assist you in legally filing for compensation.
-Contact a New York Accutane Lawyer today!
+A New York City Accutane lawyer can help assist you in legally filing for compensation.
+Contact a New York City Accutane Lawyer today!

 Depression & Suicide Linked to Accutane